wez/govee2mqtt/docs/FAQ.md

 ## This device should be available via the LAN API, but didn't respond to probing yet

-Look at[this page](LAN.md) for more details on the LAN API and things you can try.
+Look at [this page](LAN.md) for more details on the LAN API and things you can try.